 - Very soft

-As a soon to be carpet owner, you will need to have a lot of carpet fibre knowledge so that you can refrain from making the wrong choice.
-Take note of the information that has been displayed above by our experts at Clean My Carpet.
+As a soon-to-be carpet owner, you will need to have a lot of carpet fibre knowledge so you can refrain from making the wrong choice.
+Note the information that has been displayed above by our experts at Clean My Carpet.

-You should strive to know and understand the fibres that are used for the purpose of making carpets.
+You should strive to know and understand the fibres used to make carpets.

-Remember, simply choosing a carpet that “looks good” is not enough.
+Remember, choosing a carpet that “looks good” is not enough.